What candles are safe to burn?

 What candles are safe to burn

-As the holiday season draws near, many of us will be looking for ways to add a little warmth and light to our homes.
-Candles are one way we can do that.
-However, not all candles are created equal.
+As the holiday season approaches, many of us will be looking for ways to add some warmth and light to our homes.
+Candles are one way to do this.
+But not all candles are created equal.

-Some may contain lead or other harmful substances that could pose risks to your health when burnt nearby.
-So how do you know which candles are safe?
-And what should you look for when buying them?
+Some may contain lead or other harmful substances that can pose a health risk if they are burned nearby.
+So how can you tell which candles are safe?
+And what should you look for when you buy them?
 Read on to find out!

 Which Candles are Safe for Your Health?